na-na-hi/renget/archive/6wfys.md

 ####Bodies and Textures:*

-For aspiring penis havers: You have two main body options - Vanilla and Schlongs of Skyrim (available on Loverslab).
+For aspiring penis havers: You have two main body options - Vanilla and Schlongs of Skyrim ([AE update](https://www.loverslab.com/files/file/20136-sos-ae/) and [Original](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/) available on Loverslab).
 The two main skins, Tempered Skins and Skysight skins, now worth with both.
+I also recommend True Faces - better normal maps for either skin.
 *Note on HIMBO:* - Luckily for men, there is only one male bodyslide standard, and it supports SoS textures.
 If you want bodyslide for men, you will use HIMBO, you will like it, and you will find armors.
 The same cannot always be said for female armors due to the variety of choices.

 For aspiring milk producers: Besides vanilla, your body options are BHUNP and CBBE.
 CBBE has more armors so it's what I use.
 Each has dozens of textures, find a waifu whose look you like in the general and ask what skin they're using.
 There are no good vanilla textures, blame the coomers.
 *Note:* 3BA is CBBE with jiggly bits.
 TBD is CBBE, with bigger jigglers.
 Textures are compatible between the three, Bodyslides less so.
 All three CBBE variants as well as BHUNP support Bodyslide - but comparatively few armors are released for BHUNP so search around and make sure you can find enough you like before committing to it over a CBBE variant.
+For whatever reason BHUNP armors are regularly like 5 gigs for no reason.

 Your face textures will wildly impact the look of your characters so pick well and pick it first.
 You can, of course, switch textures anytime, just keep this in mind.